cloudnativeessentials/dra-tutorial/README.md

 Events:                    <none>
 ```

-Create multiple Pods that reference the ResourceClaimTemplate.
+Create multiple Pods that reference the ResourceClaimTemplate. <br>

 # Job with ResourceClaimTemplate

-Use a Job to create multiple Pods that refers to the same ResourceClaimTemplate.
+Use a Job to create multiple Pods that refers to the same ResourceClaimTemplate. <br>
-Take a look at the Job manifest:
+Take a look at the Job manifest: <br>

 ```shell
 curl -w "\n" https://raw.githubusercontent.com/cloudnativeessentials/dra-tutorial/refs/heads/main/manifests/job.yaml